Assault in the First Degree in Missouri

 Assault in the First Degree Against Certain Victims

-If the victim of an assault in the first degree is a law enforcement officer, corrections officer, emergency personnel (such as a firefighter, emergency room personnel or emergency medical technician), highway worker, or probation and parole officer, the crime is a Class A felony, regardless of what injury does or does not result from the offense.
+If the victim of an assault in the first degree is law enforcement officer, corrections officer, emergency personnel, highway worker in a construction zone or work zone, utility worker, cable worker, or probation and parole officer, the crime is a Class A felony, regardless of what injury does or does not result from the offense.
+A Class A felony is punishable by 10 to 30 years (or even life) in prison.

 Domestic Assault in the First Degree